klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

         export LMOD_SYSTEM_DEFAULT_MODULES ;
         eval "source $BASH_ENV && module --initial_load --no_redirect restore" ;
         unset lmod_dir ;

+        export CCPE_VERSION="%(version)s" ;

     fi ;

-    export CCPE_VERSION="24.11"
     ```

     So if the code detects that there is already a valid environment for the container
     (where we again simply test for the value of `CCPE_VERSION`), nothing more is done,
     but if there is no proper environment, the remaining part of this routine basically
     runs the code used on LUMI to initialise Lmod with the proper modules from the HPE
-    Cray Programming Environment.
-As it is done in the container, you will get the programmine
+    Cray Programming Environment, but now in the container.
+As it is done in the container,
-    environment from the container.
+    you will get the programming environment from the container.

     The remainder of the job script is then executed in the container.